 Ingredients

-Pumpkin Pie Spices: You can use a store-bought pumpkin pie spice blend.
-I used cinnamon, nutmeg, ground ginger, allspice, and cloves because I always have those in my spice cabinet.
+Pumpkin Pie Spices: You can use a pre-made pumpkin pie spice blend, or make your own with cinnamon, nutmeg, ginger, allspice, and cloves.

 How to Make This Recipe

-Strain the mixture through a fine mesh strainer— this will improve the texture.
+Step 3: Strain the mixture through a fine mesh strainer or nut milk bag.

 Tips & Tricks